Written by Bonnie Feldman, DDS, MBA, Becca Malizia, BS, and Ellen M. Martin

 When you eat balanced meals, you can ensure that your mouth is getting a range of nutrients, both micro and macro, in addition to a range of pH levels, acidic to alkaline.
 While plenty of acidic foods are healthy (eggs, most meats, mushrooms, mangoes, peaches, etc.), it is good to eat a wide variety of foods at each meal to ensure the acidity is balanced by alkaline foods (cucumbers, spinach, beets, celery, pomegranate, avocado etc.)

 Snacking throughout the day and night can alter the pH and affect the health of your mouth.
 When you eat, your mouth pH changes, which can throw it out of balance.
 Your saliva and drinking water (which promotes the production of saliva) helps to balance your mouth after meals.
 When you are constantly snacking, your mouth doesn’t get back to a normal pH, which can increase the likelihood of erosion and plaque formation.
 Eating late at night could be harmful as well.
 To read more about the timing of eating and oral health click here.

 Your mouth is a vast ecosystem, connected to the rest of your body.
 It is clear that not only what we eat, but how we eat is important in oral health.
-These dietary components affect our oral health, which is tightly linked to overall health.
+These dietary components affect our healthy mouth environment, which is tightly linked to overall health.
 To read more about the mouth and body connection click here.
 Questions?
 Comment below!